-How to Purchase and Store Kale
+How to Cook With Kale

 Washing should be done just prior to cooking or consuming, rather than before storage as wet leaves will wilt faster.
-Because kale is quite sturdy, it can stay fresh in the refrigerator up to four or five days.
-Keep the kale loosely wrapped and in the vegetable crisper to allow air flow but prevent excessive drying.
+Because kale is quite sturdy, it can stay fresh in the refrigerator for up to four or five days.
+Keep the kale loosely wrapped and in the vegetable crisper to allow airflow but prevent excessive drying.
 You can also freeze kale for longer storage; remove stems and blanch before placing in a zip-top bag.